yeyanwang/python-challenge/README.md

   4. The greatest increase in profits (date and amount) over the entire period

   5. The greatest decrease in profits (date and amount) over the entire period

+  The script also print the analysis to the terminal and export a text file with the results.

-  **PyPoll** is a Python script that analyzes the votes and calculates each of the following values:
+  **PyPoll** is a Python script that analyzes the votes in a set of poll data called **election_data.csv** and calculates each of the following values:

   1. The total number of votes cast